 Male guppies are more colorful, especially when they are trying to attract females.
 Because they are smaller, you should be able to fit at least four males and two females in your ten-gallon tank.

-Pay close attention to their size, both when you buy the guppies and their full-grown size as noted at the pet store.
-A ten-gallon tank can comfortably house fish load totaling up to ten inches in length.
+Please pay close attention to their size, both when you buy the guppies and their full-grown size, as noted at the pet store.
+A ten-gallon tank can comfortably house a fish load totaling up to ten inches in length.

 What If They Have Babies?